 The Pell Grant Program, the largest grant program available, is awarded by the federal government on the basis of financial need.
 It is an entitlement program, which means that if the student qualifies, the money will be provided.
 All students who do not have a bachelor’s degree are automatically considered for this grant by the federal processor upon filing a FAFSA.
 Awards are made throughout the year.
-For 2013-2014, the maximum award is $5,645.
+For 2015-2016, the maximum award is $5,755 for a student who has an Expected Family Contribution of zero.
 The Department of Education may adjust this figure yearly.
 Awards for less than full-time students are prorated.
 Students who receive their first Pell Grant on or after July 1, 2008, may receive Pell Grants for as many as 12 full-time semesters (or the equivalent).

 Iraq and Afghanistan Service Grant

 A student who is not eligible for a Pell Grant, but whose parent or guardian was a member of the U.S. Armed Forces and dies as a result of service performed in Iraq or Afghanistan after September 11, 2001 may be eligible to receive the Iraq and Afghanistan Service Grant.
 Eligible students must be under 24 years of age or enrolled in college at least half-time at the time of the parent’s or guardian’s death.
 The grant is equal to the amount of a maximum Pell Grant for the award year – not to exceed the cost of attendance for that award year.

 Federal Supplemental Educational Opportunity Grant (FSEOG)